uboslinux/ubos-docs/sphinx/developers/app-test.rst

 Example: Testing Glad-I-Was-Here locally
 ----------------------------------------

-To test the Glad-I-Was-Here toy application with all the default settings, run:
+To test the Glad-I-Was-Here toy application with all the default settings on a device running UBOS, execute:

 .. code-block:: none